nishkarsh/rotation-engine/README.md

 - A single element JSON array in input CSV.
 - A 9801 (99 x 99) elements JSON array in input CSV.
 - An invalid table (i.e. a non-square table).
+- An empty CSV file or a file with only the headers outputs an empty output CSV with only the headers.

 ## Out of Scope Cases
 - Handling invalid JSON in input CSV, e.g. `""`
 - Processing the streams in parallel
+- Variable number of columns in the input CSV is not handled.

 ## Things kept in mind
 - Splitting the logic across entities ensuring each module has a single responsibility.